 - Multi-family living is not always desirable for some people.
 The noise level that may be generated by living with shared walls, ceilings, and floors can be high.

-- Limited parking is often a problem and in an area not attached to or near the unit.
+- Limited parking is often a problem in an area not attached to or near the unit.

 - No yard in which to putter or grow a victory garden.

 - Condominium Declaration and Rules and Regulations.
-These may include restrictions on noise levels, outdoor barbeques, pet ownership.
+These may include restrictions on noise levels, outdoor barbeques, and pet ownership.
 Renovations and even the curtains you can put in your windows.